alan-turing-institute/ADViCE_old/_build/html/_sources/resources/industry-reports/ADViCE-challenges/ADViCE-challenges.md

 determine which challenges they could quickly provide some significant contribution based on their skill set.

+(the-grand-challenges)=
 # The Grand Challenges

+(unlocking-domestic-decarbonisation-gc1)=
 ## Unlocking Domestic Decarbonisation (GC1)

 **Summary:** Without successfully decarbonising homes and domestic transport there is very little chance for successfully meeting the UK' s Net Zero targets.
-Residential heating is responsible for more than [13% of greenhouse gas emissions each year](https://es.catapult.org.uk/guide/decarbonisation-heat/).
+Residential heating is responsible for more than 13% of greenhouse gas emissions each year [1].
 Decarbonising homes requires changes to both heating systems and consumer behaviours in every home in the UK.
 Engaging consumers in that process, financing it, and delivering it at pace are all major challenges.